shayzimm/minornote/README.md

 ### R8: API Endpoints

-Please also see the [help documentation](docs/help.md) for further details.
+Please also see the [help documentation](docs/help.md) for more details on getting started.

 #### Users